Fact-nets: towards a mathematical framework for relational quantum mechanics: Amplitude

 with $a \in F_{SA}$ and $b \in F_{SB}$. }

+This probability is an epistemic quantity relative to the common system $S$ involved by the two facts.
+The probability $ P_{S} (a|b) $ is interpreted as the conditional probability, from the perspective of $S$, of fact $a$ to be actualized knowing that fact $b$ has already been actualized.

 This formula is analogous to Born's rule.
 It is the bridge from the mathematical formalism to the physical tests of the theory.
 One can check that the formula produces a real number between $0$ and $1$.
-Note that when the denominator vanishes, the numerator vanishes too, so that the conditional probability is not well defined in such a case.
-As for the notation, we will sometimes skip the index $S$ on $W$ when there is no ambiguity.
+Note that when the denominator vanishes, the numerator vanishes too, so that the conditional probability is not well-defined in such a case.

-Let's point out that in this framework the physical probabilities are always \textit{conditional probabilities}, which means that the probability of a fact is always relative to another fact.
+Let's point out that in this framework, the physical probabilities are always \textit{conditional probabilities}, which means that the probability of a fact is always relative to another fact.
 This point of view is in-line with the general philosophy of RQM: conditional probabilities are the expected consequence of considering only relative properties.

 In the standard formalism, the amplitude can usually be computed from the states as

 But our framework shifts the focus from the states to the amplitude so that we want to define the amplitude without introducing the states.
 By doing so, we retain all the physically relevant content.